arshsinghphd/forcedlaborrisk.github.io/README.md

 				list_fl_cotton.csv

 lookup.py
-	Data analysis,
+	analyses trade data,
-	matching with DoL's list of Forced and Child Labor, processes these to make pyvis graphs.
+	matching countries in trade file with DoL's list of Forced and Child Labor, processes these to make pyvis graphs.
-		Dependencies:
-		calls countryNode.py
+		is called by:
+			app.py
+		calls:
 			countryNode.py

+countryNode.py
+	creates a class Node